floodfx/liveviewjs/apps/liveviewjs.com/docs/13-misc/livecomponents.md

    */
   id: string;
   /**
-   * Whether the websocket is connected (i.e. http request or joined via websocket)
+   * Whether the websocket is connected (i.e.,  http request or joined via websocket)
    * true if connected to a websocket, false for http request */
   connected: boolean;